raisimTech/raisimLib/docs/sections/RaisimUnreal.rst

 Once the server is running, RaisimUnreal can connect to it and obtain visualization information.

 You can get raisimUnreal in the `release tab <https://github.com/raisimTech/raisimLib/releases>`_.
-Here is a few example rendering shots
+Here are a few example shots from RaisimUnreal

 .. image:: ../image/raisimUnreal1.png
   :alt: raisimUnreal1